-The reason for using Hot Steam Carpet Clean is simple – we deliver the cleanest, healthiest carpets, upholstery and tile in the industry.
+The reason for using Advanced Degree Carpet Cleaning is simple – we deliver the cleanest, healthiest carpets, upholstery and tile in the industry.
 This doesn’t happen by accident.
 Everything we do is engineered to deliver the best results possible for your home:

 - Our proprietary cleaning process is the most thorough in the area by far and includes steps that other cleaners skip because they add time.
 These steps dramatically improve results, however, and to us that's what matters.

 - We are committed to excellence and do everything necessary to elevate each area we clean to its best possible outcome.
 We only schedule a couple jobs per day to ensure that our teams have the time to take the appropriate detailed approach on every engagement.

 - Our technicians are trained and certified by the IICRC and we study relentlessly.
 We have the expertise to address anything we may encounter, and practice continuous process improvement.